 Everything everyone should know about HVAC systems is right here and it's accurate.

-$256.00 in extra electricity per season.* based on 12 cents per kilowatt hour for electricity and living in an area where air conditioning is required often.
+When the line set is too small your air conditioning energy efficiency is reduced approximately 2 seer rating points.
+This means about $256.00 in extra electricity per season.* based on 12 cents per kilowatt hour for electricity and living in an area where air conditioning is required often.

 The compressor works harder and needs repair or replacement earlier.